 Additional meetings are being scheduled to discuss the project with the City of Sopchoppy, City of St. Marks, and the City of Monticello.

 Since the January 21, 2020 CRTPA Board meeting the Project Team has been pursuing additional opportunities to let citizens in the region know about the MetroQuest survey.
 To date, the survey was included in the Tallahassee Democrat (February 2, 2020) on the Leon County Link page.
 This page can also be found on Leon County’s website at:

 The March CRTPA Board meeting was canceled with an abundance of caution for COVID-19.
-These materials are moving to the next CRTPA Board meeting, which is currently scheduled for April 21, 2020.
+These materials are moving to the next CRTPA Board meeting (post quarantine).

 Since the February Board meeting the Project Team has developed a Needs Plan that is divided amongst several transportation categories as shown in the attachments below.
 As a reminder, the Needs Plan pulls together projects from previous plans and updated planning documents (Comprehensive Plans, Town Plans, Bike and Pedestrian Plans, etc.…), congestion data that the Project Team has received through analysis using the 2045 Transportation Model, Safety Conditions that can be addressed as a component of the RMP process, public feedback received at Public Engagement events and via the MetroQuest Surveys, and the Jurisdictional meetings with municipalities in the CRTPA region.
 The list of projects for the Needs Plan is shown as the following eleven attachments: